We often overlook our ear health, but our ears are crucial, not only for hearing, but also for maintaining our balance.

 If your GP practice cannot offer these treatments, an over-the-counter treatment, such as ear drops, can be used instead.

-Depending on the ingredients, ear drops can either loosen stubborn earwax, which has become lodged, making it easier for the body to remove, or break the earwax down.
-Ear drops are inexpensive and available without a prescription from your local pharmacist.
+Depending on the ingredients, ear drops can either loosen stubborn earwax or break the earwax down.
+Ear drops are inexpensive and can be purchased without a prescription from your local pharmacist.

 We offer a range of products from brands including Cerumol, Earol and Otex, including Otex Combi, which comes with a bulb syringe for irrigating your ears at home, and Earol Swim.

-Not only is candling ineffective at removing earwax, but the procedure also is very dangerous.
-It can lead to burning of the skin and hair, unnecessary pain and, worse still, contribute to the condition by introducing more wax into the ear and increasing the risk of developing an ear infection.
+Not only is candling ineffective at removing earwax, but it is also a very dangerous procedure.
+It can lead to skin and hair burning, unnecessary pain, and, worse still, contribute to the condition by introducing more wax into the ear and increasing the risk of developing an ear infection.

-Some people's ears naturally produce more earwax than others, increasing the risk of earwax impaction and affecting hearing.
+Some people's ears naturally produce more earwax than others, which increases the risk of earwax impaction and can affect their hearing.

 If you experience excessive earwax regularly, consult your doctor or a pharmacist for suitable advice.